Chirag-agg/ML_NLP/README.md

 # sentiment analysis project
-### This readme will be created by project participants as part of their submission.
+#### This readme will be created by project participants as part of their submission.

-## see contributing.md for guidelines
+## See contributing.md for guidelines